10up/wp_mock/docs/tools/wp-mock-test-case.md

 ### Access inaccessible class members

-The following methods can be used to access methods or properties of classes that are inaccessible (private or protected), using reflection:
+The following methods can be used to access methods or properties of classes that are inaccessible (private or protected), using [Reflection](https://www.php.net/manual/en/book.reflection.php):

 #### Get or invoke an inaccessible method